 How to deal with negative feedback

-1. Acknowledge the problem and take ownership
+- Acknowledge the problem and take ownership

-2. Respond quickly to new reviews
+- Respond quickly to new reviews

-Use reputation management software so that you can stay on top of new reviews.
-You can be updated instantly, so have someone available to respond as quickly as possible.
+Use reputation management software to stay on top of new reviews and use them for positive impact.
+You can be updated instantly, so have someone available to respond quickly.
 Responding to a negative review in under an hour is a good policy.

-3. Make a genuine apology
+- Make a sincere apology

-5. Continue the conversation personally
+- Continue the conversation personally

-6. Provide appropriate compensation
+- Provide appropriate compensation

-Finally, to resolve the issue, consider what compensation would be appropriate.
-A small discount or money towards their next purchase can convince a customer who has had one negative experience with you to try again.
+Finally, to resolve the issue and close the feedback loop, consider what compensation would be appropriate.
+A small discount or money toward their next purchase can convince a customer who has had one negative experience with you to try again.